-Many consumers think that green tea, white tea, and black tea are different varieties of tea leaves.
-In reality, black tea is green tea that has undergone oxidation (often confused with fermentation).
-Widely consumed in the West, especially by the English, black tea comes in endless varieties to offer a multitude of flavors.
+Many tea drinkers assume that green tea, white tea and black tea come from different plant varieties.
+In reality, black tea is simply green tea that has undergone oxidation (often confused with fermentation).
+Hugely popular in the West, particularly in Britain, black tea lends itself to endless variations and a remarkable range of flavours.

 A brief history of black tea

-The history of black tea is quite amusing.
+The story of black tea is an entertaining one.

-Far from deterring the English, they consumed it and preferred it to green tea for "tea-time".
-That's the myth.
+Far from being put off, the English took to it immediately, and soon preferred it to green tea for "tea time".
+So much for the myth.

-Black tea is grown in Asia, mainly in China, where it is called red tea, because of the color it gives to the water during infusion.
-In fact, the term red tea can cause confusion, as it can also refer to rooibos.
+Black tea is grown in Asia, predominantly in China, where it is known as red tea, a nod to the deep amber colour it gives the water when brewed.
+That name can cause confusion, however, as it is also used to describe rooibos.

-Tea comes from the tea plant, a shrub known as Camellia Sinensis.
-It originates from the Far East where it has been cultivated for centuries for its leaves that produce the famous beverage.
+Tea comes from the tea plant, a shrub known as Camellia sinensis.
+Native to East Asia, it has been cultivated for centuries for the leaves that yield this much-loved drink.

-China is the world's largest producer of tea, of all colors.
-But surprisingly, black tea has many other origins.
-Thus, we can find black teas that come from different regions.
+China is the world's largest tea producer, across all varieties.
+But black tea has many other origins, and fine examples can be found from a wide range of regions.

 Indian black tea

-India is the second largest producer of black tea, including some excellent teas.
-Its gardens are very famous and its teas are highly appreciated worldwide, particularly in Great Britain, due to its former colonial status.
+India is the second-largest producer of black tea, including some truly exceptional ones.
+Its tea gardens are world-famous and their teas are prized globally, particularly in Great Britain, a legacy of the colonial era.

 Assam black tea

-Assam tea is a black tea that constitutes half of India's production, on the slopes of the Himalayas.
-The tea plant is a variety related to Camellia Sinensis.
-The summer harvest is the most sought after.
-With its notes of spices and full-bodied taste, it will take your palate on a journey.
+Assam is a black tea that accounts for roughly half of India's total tea production, grown on the foothills of the Himalayas.
+The tea plant used is a cousin of Camellia sinensis.
+The summer harvest is the most sought-after.
+With its spiced notes and full-bodied character, it takes your palate on a journey.

-One of the most renowned Indian black teas.
-In fact, it's often referred to as the champagne of teas.
-Its uniqueness lies in its high-altitude cultivation, combined with the variety of tea plants originating from China, which gives Darjeeling its very distinctive taste.
+One of the most celebrated Indian black teas, often called the champagne of teas.
+Its character comes from high-altitude cultivation combined with the Chinese variety of tea plant, giving Darjeeling its distinctive, singular taste.

 Ceylon tea

-Ceylon tea is one of the most well-known black teas.
-Originating from Sri Lanka, it owes its popularity to an English colonist who brought the tea plant from China.
-Another colonist, this time Irish, bought many plots and then marketed the harvests retail.
+Ceylon tea is one of the best-known black teas in the world.
+Grown in Sri Lanka, its popularity owes much to a British colonist who brought the tea plant over from China.
+An Irish settler later acquired many of the plantations and began selling the harvests directly to consumers.

 Chinese black tea

-Known for being the largest tea producer, China destines its black teas for export.
+The world's largest tea producer, China primarily exports its black teas abroad.

 Lapsang Souchong

-Originally from Fujian province, Lapsang Souchong is a smoked black tea with a full-bodied and very fragrant flavor.
-It can be enjoyed with both savory dishes, which it complements very well, and sweet ones.
+From the Fujian province, Lapsang Souchong is a smoked black tea with a bold, intensely aromatic character.
+It pairs beautifully with both savoury and sweet dishes alike.

 Keemun

-Keemun tea is a tea that also comes from China.
-Its origin is exclusive to Qimen County.
-It has a slightly smoky taste and is low in bitterness.
-There are several Keemuns, all very fragrant.
-This black tea can be used in the composition of Oolong, an infusion between black tea and green tea.
+Keemun is another tea from China, produced exclusively in Qimen County.
+It carries a gentle smoky quality and very little bitterness.
+Several Keemun varieties exist, all notably fragrant.
+This black tea can also be blended into Oolong, an infusion that sits between black and green tea.